International Students at UNI, 1896-1967

 In the late summer of 1900, President Seerley received a letter that brought about the school's first organized approach to international students.
 In the wake of the Spanish-American War, the Philippine Islands came under the control of the United States.
 Following that war, Fred W. Atkinson was appointed Superintendent of Public Instruction for the Philippine Islands and took up his post in Manila.
 Mr. Atkinson proposed to send Philippine teachers to the United States, and specifically to the Iowa State Normal School.
 Mr. Atkinson wrote to President Seerley:

 Mr. Atkinson stated that the government would pay for the teachers' transportation to a school in the United States, but, beyond that, the teachers would need to cover their own expenses.
-He appealed to the spirit fostered in the United States by its recent victory over Spain:
+He appealed to the spirit fostered in the United States by its recent victory over Spain: "Are there in your vicinity enthusiastic, patriotic American men and women who would gladly act upon committees to raise means for their board and other expenses and contribute to the success of this plan?"

 That Mr. Atkinson would address his request to President Seerley was a strong testament to the growing reputation of both President Seerley and the Iowa State Normal School.